vercel/next.js/docs/authentication.md

 </details>

 [SuperTokens](https://supertokens.io) is a highly customisable, open source auth split into modules so that you use only what you need.
-SuperTokens currently supports credentials login, email verification, reset password flows and third party logins.
+SuperTokens currently supports credentials login, email verification, password reset flows, and third-party logins.

 ## Related